Plumpton, East Sussex

 Plumpton is a village and civil parish in the Lewes District of East Sussex, England.
 The village is located 5 mi north-west of Lewes.
 The parish measures 6.5 mi in length on its north–south axis and 1 mi at its widest on the B2116 Underhill Road.
 The southern half of the parish lies within the South Downs National Park and at the highest point, 214 m, the South Downs Way traverses the crest of Plumpton Plain.
 The parish includes the small village of Plumpton adjacent to the Downs and to the north the larger village of Plumpton Green where most of the community and services are based.
-Plumpton is known for its race course, and also Plumpton College, which farms over 2500 acre of land and has become one of the leading centres for land-based education in the UK.
+Plumpton is known for its racecourse, and also Plumpton College, which farms over 2500 acre of land and has become one of the leading centres for land-based education in the UK.